thejameszhang/tensor-factor-models/README.md

-# Term Structures of Characteristics-Based Portfolios
+# Term Structures of Firm Characteristics and Multi-Horizon Investments